What is Omnitrope?

 Throw away any Omnitrope left over after the expiration date on the label has passed.

 What happens if I miss a dose?

-Use the medication as soon as you remember.
-If it is almost time for the next dose, skip the missed dose and use the medicine at the next regularly scheduled time.
+Use the missed dose as soon as you remember.
+Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 Call your doctor if you miss more than 3 doses in a row.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Overdose can cause tremors or shaking, cold sweats, increased hunger, headache, drowsiness, weakness, dizziness, fast heartbeat, and nausea.
 Long-term overdose may cause excessive growth.

 Get emergency medical help if you have signs of an allergic reaction to Omnitrope: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Serious breathing problems may occur in patients with Prader-Willi syndrome who use Omnitrope.
 If you have Prader-Willi syndrome, call your doctor promptly if you develop signs of lung or breathing problems such as shortness of breath, coughing, or new or increased snoring.